RameezI/TUeLaneTracker/README.md

 ./TUeLanetracker --help
 ```

-### Callibrarting Camera for TUeLaneTracker
+### Callibrarting TUeLaneTracker

-- Camera intrinsic and extrinsic parameters can be found in [install/ConfigFiles/Camera](https://github.com/RameezI/TUeLaneTracker/tree/master/install/ConfigFiles/Camera) directory.
+- To easily adjust and callibrate the system to a new setup, the algorithm is parameterised with a minimal set of parameters.
+These parameters includes, among others, intrinsic and extrinsic camera specifications.
+At the boot-time the algorithm take into account these parameters, whcih can be found in [install/ConfigFiles/Camera](https://github.com/RameezI/TUeLaneTracker/tree/master/install/ConfigFiles/Camera) directory.

-- To select a specific configuration for the TUeLaneTracker, you only need to update the CAMERA_NAME define in the [Config.h](https://github.com/RameezI/TUeLaneTracker/blob/master/include/Config.h)

-- To generate a new camera callibration use [CameraCalibrator](https://github.com/RameezI/TUeLaneTracker/tree/master/CameraCalibrator) cmake project.
+- To callibrate the TUeLaneTracker, it is recommended to use the TUeLaneTracker in the ROS(Robot Operating System) environment.
+As this allows to dynamically callibrate the system.
+The ros package for this lane tracker is provided by the [tue_lane_tracker](https://github.com/RameezI/tue_lane_tracker) repository.

 ## Youtube Videos
    These videos showcase the functional performance of the algorithm: